-- 2.1.1.3 The General Introduction states that "Different groups of varieties within a species can be dealt with in separate or subdivided Test Guidelines if the categories can be reliably separated on the basis of characteristics suitable for distinctness, or where an appropriate procedure has been developed to ensure that all varieties of common knowledge will be adequately considered for distinctness".
+2.2.1.4 The General Introduction states that "Different groups of varieties within a species can be dealt with in separate or subdivided Test Guidelines if the categories can be reliably separated on the basis of characteristics suitable for distinctness, or where an appropriate procedure has been developed to ensure that all varieties of common knowledge will be adequately considered for distinctness".
 Document TGP/7/1 (Annex 3: GN 4) clarifies that this "explanation is provided to ensure that groups or types of varieties are only created where it is possible to ensure that a variety will be clearly placed into the appropriate group [or type], or if not, that other measures are taken to ensure that all varieties of common knowledge are considered for distinctness."

-Thus, if the variety collection covers only a group, or type, within a species, consideration should be given to characteristics, or another basis, to ensure distinctness with regard to varieties not covered by the variety collection (see section 2.2). - 2.1.1.4 In the case of hybrid varieties, it is possible to examine distinctness by examining the components and the formula of the hybrid (see document TGP/9).
-If it is decided to use this approach in the examination of hybrids, the variety collection should include all varieties used as components (generally inbred lines) of all the hybrid varieties included in the variety collection.
+2.2.1.5 In the case of hybrid varieties, the examination of distinctness may include examination of the components and the formula of the hybrid (see document TGP/9 [cross ref.]).
+If it is decided to use this approach in the examination of hybrids, the variety collection should include all varieties used as components (generally inbred lines) of all the hybrid varieties included in the variety collection, as well as varieties of common knowledge in the variety collection in their own right.

-2.1.2 Selecting varieties of common knowledge
+2.2.2 Making an inventory of varieties of common knowledge for inclusion in the variety collection

-- 2.1.2.1 The following should, in particular, be taken into account with regard to selecting varieties of common knowledge for inclusion in the variety collection: - (i) the list of protected varieties and the official, or other, registers of varieties.
-The variety collection should include varieties in those lists and varieties previously included in those lists; - (ii) the list of varieties which are the subject of an application for protection or official registration.
-Article 7 of the 1991 Act of the UPOV Convention states that: - "...
+2.2.2.1 The following should, in particular, be taken into account with regard to making an inventory of varieties of common knowledge for inclusion in the variety collection:

+(i) the list of protected varieties and the official, or other, registers of varieties.
+The variety collection should include varieties in those lists and varieties previously included in those lists;

+(ii) the list of varieties which are the subject of an application for protection or official registration.
+Article 7 of the 1991 Act of the UPOV Convention states that:

+"...
 In particular, the filing of an application for the granting of a breeder's right or for the entering of another variety in an official register of varieties, in any country, shall be deemed to render that other variety a matter of common knowledge from the date of the application, provided that the application leads to the granting of a breeder's right or to the entering of the said other variety in the official register of varieties, as the case may be."

-Thus, varieties which are the subject of such an application should, as far as possible, be included in the variety collection.
-In that respect, authorities should check information on varieties for which such an application has been filed with another authority.
-It is of particular importance to streamline the exchange of information between authorities based on the exchange of Gazettes and by means of the UPOV-ROM Plant Variety Database:
+Thus, varieties which are the subject of such an application should be included in the variety collection.
+In that respect, authorities should check information on varieties for which such an application has been filed with other authorities.
+It is of particular importance to facilitate the exchange between authorities of information contained in their publications, including by means of the UPOV-ROM Plant Variety Database;

-- (iii) any commercial document in which varieties are marketed as propagating or harvested material, especially when there is no official registration system; - (iv) any list including varieties which are publicly available within plant collections (genetic resources, collection of old varieties, etc.);
+(iii) any commercial document in which varieties are marketed as propagating or harvested material, especially when there is no official registration system;

+(iv) any list including varieties which are publicly available within plant collections (genetic resources, collection of old varieties, etc.);

-(v) information provided by [a panel of] / [relevant plant] experts;
+(v) information provided by relevant plant experts;